skellis46/finger-pointing-moon/project-partners, impact and engagement and project-team.md

 - _inputs (what I will contribute):_
 - _activities (what am going to do to achieve aims):_
-    + what if I brought in Jason Maling to work with group of artists at Dancehouse? -- Jason?
-Should the artists be paid for participating?
+    + what if I brought in Jason Maling to work with group of artists at Dancehouse? -- Should the artists be paid for participating?
 - _outputs (what I create):_
 - _outcomes (what happens as a result):_
 - _impacts (long-term effects):_
-- _assumptions (I'm making in designing my approach):_
+- _assumptions (...
+I'm making in designing my approach):_
 - _external factors (that could influence the outcomes of the project):_
 -